SigNoz/dashboards/CONTRIBUTING.md

    - Click on "New Pull Request".
    - Select your fork and the branch you just pushed.
    - Provide a clear and descriptive title and description for your pull request.
+   - Add the link of GitHub issue for requested dashboard in the PR description

 8. **Address Review Comments**